AustinHood7/spigot-case-study/README.md

 - **S3 Bucket**: For the client, with @edge Lambda for server-side rendering and CloudFront distribution.
 - **AWS Fargate**: Docker containers orchestrated by ECS, load balancing, and service configuration.
 Cost-effective at scale but requires significant setup.
+- Decided to go with Vercel to avoid the significant setup required the leverage the benefits of server rendering

 #### Vercel